 Will we ever deliver to Mars?

 A logistics scenario that may not seem necessary, but it could be more relevant than you may think.
 The way we receive deliveries has evolved in the last few decades.
-Products are reaching customers progressively quicker, and with greater efficiency for businesses.
+In the midst of a pandemic, we’re seeing new trends in the way that we buy, deliver and receive goods.
+There is no doubt that the changes and processes coming out of this time will have a profound effect on the industry as a whole.
+In the meantime, products continue to reach customers progressively quicker, and with greater efficiency for businesses.
 In 10 years, autonomous vehicles and drones are on target to be the norm, diminishing the need for drivers.
 But what’s next?

 - Can we expect international deliveries by rocketship in our lifetime?

 - Could deliveries be eradicated entirely, with 3D printing of purchases available in our homes?

 - Will we ever ship to Mars?

 Surprisingly, there are predictions that the answer is “yes” to all the above.
 We answer some far-fetched questions about deliveries over the next century… Some concepts could be delivering packages sooner than you think.